History

 “(5) Were any of said cattle, other than those referred to in interrogatory No. 1, injured while en route between Hugo and Coleman by the negligence, if any, of the said Walker D. Hines, Director General, or his agents and servants, as alleged in plaintiff‘s petition?
 Answer this question yes or no.” Answer: “Yes.”

-"If you answer the above question `No,' then you need not answer any of the other questions herein propounded, but if you answer the foregoing question, `Yes,' then you will answer the following question:
+“If you answer the above question ‘No,’ then you need not answer any of the other questions herein propounded, but if you answer the foregoing question, ‘Yes,’ then you will answer the following question:

 “(6) What was the difference in the market value at Coleman, Tex., of said cattle so injured in the condition in which they were delivered and the condition in which they should have been delivered; in answering this question you will answer with reference to all cattle so injured, if any injured, whether they were delivered at Fort Worth, or elsewhere?”
 Answer: “$300 on injured cattle, being $20 per head on 15 head of cattle.”

-"Special issue No. 1 requested by defendant: Did Walker D. Hines, Director General, through his employees or agents, exercise ordinary care in the handling of the shipment in controversy in course of transportation from Hugo, Okla., to Fort Worth, Tex.?"
-Answer: "No."
+“Special issue No. 1 requested by defendant: Did Walker D. Hines, Director General, through his employees or agents, exercise ordinary care in the handling of the shipment in controversy in course of transportation from Hugo, Okl., to Fort Worth, Tex.?”
+Answer: “No.”

 “Special issue No. 2 requested by defendant: Did Walker D. Hines, Director General, through his agents and employees, exercise ordinary care in the handling of the shipment in controversy in course of transportation from Fort Worth, Tex., to Brownwood, Tex.?”
 Answer: “Yes.”

-"Special issue No. 3 requested by defendant: Did Walker D. Hines, Director General, through his agents or employees, exercise ordinary care in the handling of the shipment in controversy in course of transportation from Brownwood, Tex., to Coleman, Tex.?"
-Answer: "Yes."
+“Special issue No. 3 requested by defendant: Did Walker D. Hines, Director General, through his agents or employees, exercise ordinary care in the handling of the shipment in

 “Special issue No. 8 requested by defendant: Was the loss and injury to the shipment of cattle in controversy proximately the result of the weak condition of the cattle at the time of shipment?”
 Answer: “No.”

-The court also gave a special charge re quested by the defendant, defining the term "negligence."
+The court also gave a special charge requested by the defendant, defining the term “negligence.”
 Upon the answers of the jury, the court rendered judgment for the plaintiff for $1,796.60; and the defendant has appealed.

 Opinion.